EGI-Federation/impact-report/libs/LOFAR/README.md

 [..]
 </pre>

-* Parse and export the H.E.S.S. publications as follows:
+* Parse and export the LOFAR publications as follows:
   <pre>
-]$ python3 parsing_HESS.py
+]$ python3 parsing_LOFAR.py

 - Parsing publications in progress...[OK]
   </pre>